Rome (unit 4)

 How did this all fall apart?

-Read and annotate Decline of the Roman Empire articles (they are all pretty generic, without specific emperor names or dates).
-Then share with your mixed group and enter information onto the factors page.
+In specialized groups, read and annotate Decline of the Roman Empire articles (they are all pretty generic, without specific emperor names or dates).
+Then share with your mixed group and enter information onto the factors worksheet.

 Empire overview of decline: Articles_Decline_Rome